Dell OptiPlex 7050 SFF vs. HP ProDesk 400 G4 SFF

 Differences between Dell OptiPlex 7050 SFF and HP ProDesk 400 G4 SFF

-The two models support the same generation of Intel Core processors.
-We think that the 7 generation of Intel Core has enough power to execute all of the home and office tasks that most people will care to do.
+The two models have the same generation of Intel processors.
+We think that the 7 generation of Intel Processors have enough power to execute all of the home and office tasks that most people will care to do.

 In total the Dell OptiPlex 7050 SFF has 10 USB ports.
 The HP ProDesk 400 G4 SFF is inferior in this regard and packs 8 USB ports.
-None of the desktop models has a USB 3.1 port (10Gb/s), so if you need a fast connection to your peripherals you will need to look at other models.
+In any case, if you miss USB ports, you can always purchase a USB hub.
+None of the desktop models has a USB 3.1 port (10Gb/s), so if you need a fast connection to your peripherals, like external Solid State Drive, you will need to look elsewhere.

 The Dell OptiPlex 7050 SFF comes with an HDMI port, while the HP ProDesk 400 G4 SFF does not support the interface.
 Of course missing HDMI port is something that can be easily fixed with a good adapter (e.g. DisplayPort to HDMI).

-SATA port is where you connect your HDD, SSD and Optical Disk Drives.
+SATA ports are placed on the system board and it is where you connect your HDD, SSD and Optical Disk Drives.
 More SATA slots will allow you to have more drives running at the same time.
-In this regard the Dell OptiPlex 7050 SFF is better equipped as it comes with 3 SATA slot(s).
+In this regard the Dell OptiPlex 7050 SFF is better equipped as it comes with 3 SATA slot(s), while the HP ProDesk 400 G4 SFF has 2 slot(s).

 Looking at the Power Supply Unit (PSU) of the two models we don't see any differences.
 For either of them you get a maximum power of 180 Watts.
-Howver be careful, many models have more than one power supply option.
-When buying your computer, it is a good idea to get a version with the most powerful PSU option.
+However be careful, many models have more than one power supply option.
+When buying your computer, it is a good idea to get a version with the most powerful PSU.
+This will potentially allow you to upgrade to a more powerful GPU for example.